alexle/alexle.github.com/_posts/2016/2016-08-14-pearl_street_mile.markdown

 I had no answer.
 I just knew I had never dreaded a race as much as I did this one.

-![pearl street mile alex le and matt](/assets/pearl_street_mile_alex_matt.jpg) _Pre-race photo in front of the start_
+![pearl street mile alex le and matt](/assets/pearl_street_mile_alex_matt.jpg) *Pre-race photo in front of the start*

 ## Pearl Street Mile ##

-The [Pearl Street Mile][1] is an annual Boulder tradition.
+The Pearl Street Mile is an annual Boulder tradition.
 There are 4 waves: Kids 880m, Open, Elite Women, and Elite Men.
 As a result, it draws runners of all levels, ages, and sizes.

 Some highlights include a 1 year old boy completing the 880m, a 79 year old female finishing strong in the Open Wave, and a close race for the top three Elite Men.
 The winner finished in a staggering [*4:10*][4].